DevMammadov/Codefolio_Project/README.md

 **Programming languages i use in this website**

 **Back end - Asp.net Core MVC 2.2 , MSSQL Entity Framework

-Fron end -HTML5, Css3, Javascript (JQuery, Ajax)
-Pages dont reload when you are in website thanks to Ajax and JSON. the site is not completely programmed so there may be some mistakes**
+Front end -HTML5, Css3, Javascript (JQuery, Ajax) Pages dont reload when you are in website thanks to Ajax and JSON. the site is not completely programmed so there may be some mistakes**